Aberdeen - v1.8.0

 // Here's how to use it:

 This allows you to create single-file components with advanced CSS rules.
-By enabling the global
+The aberdeen.insertGlobalCss function can be used to add CSS without a class prefix - it accepts the same string or object syntax.

 Of course, if you dislike JavaScript-based CSS and/or prefer to use some other way to style your components, you can just ignore this Aberdeen function.